SergioUdave/Software-Test-Automation-QA/README.md

       - The appointment service shall be able to delete appointments per appointmentId.

 Specifically, the following rubric criteria must be addressed:
-  - Verify that the Contact, ContactService, Task, TaskService, Appointment, AppointmentService classes meet the requirements through JUnit tests.
+  - Verify that the Contact, ContactService, Task, TaskService, Appointment, and AppointmentService classes meet the requirements through JUnit tests.
   - Ensure the **test coverage** for the .java files is **80%** or higher.